 OTC Meds and Work: Not Always a Great Combination

-You may not realize that common over-the-counter drugs can cause side effects that can jeopardize your health and your ability to perform everyday activities.
+You may not realize that common over-the-counter medicines can cause side effects that can jeopardize your health and your ability to perform everyday activities.

 Ability to Concentrate Isn't What It Used to Be

 With today's world filled with flashing images of MTV, quick news reports, and fast-food restaurants on every corner, are we capable of concentrating as well as we used to?

 Studies have found no sign that working on a computer screen causes permanent vision problems.
 Short-term problems, like tired, irritated, or watery eyes, do bother many people who work at computers.
 These problems can usually be corrected by wearing a special pair of glasses for computer work.
 Also, adjusting lighting in the workplace, using nonprescription artificial tears, and/or changing the position of the computer screen can help.

 Treating a Minor Sports Injury